floratos-lab/hipc-signature/admin_tool.md

 # Submission Data

 As previously noted, the data that results from the experiments performed by HIPC network centers which makes its way into the HIPC Signature database is called submission data.
-After downloading and unzipping [ctd2-dashboard-seed.zip](https://bitbucket.org/cbio_mskcc/ctd2-dashboard/downloads/ctd2-dashboard-seed.zip), submission data can be found in $HIPC_DATA_HOME/subject_data.
+After downloading and unzipping *zipped dashboard data*, submission data can be found in $HIPC_DATA_HOME/subject_data.
 For each center-submission pair is a property within admin.properties that specifies the location of the data:

 ```
 #!shell